aimclub/Fedot.Industrial/docs/source/index.rst

 It provides a set of tools for industrial type of tasks, such as time series forecasting, anomaly detection, classification, and object detection.
-The framework is based on the FEDOT_ using its algorithmic kernel in terms of evolutionary optimization and obtaining graph-like pipelines.
+The project is based on the `FEDOT AutoML framework <https://fedot.readthedocs.io/>`__ using its algorithmic kernel in terms of evolutionary optimization and obtaining graph-like pipelines.